College: Arts and Sciences

 - Dynamic Meteorology

 Students may consider joining the Meteorology Club.
 Each year the club hosts several professional and social events, in addition to its frequent meetings.
-Meetings include speakers from and visits to local TV stations and National Weather Service offices.
+Meetings include speakers and major-related field trips.
 The club provides the opportunity for students to learn more about the meteorological field as a whole through its Annual Severe Weather Symposium.
-It also provides the opportunity to network with professional meteorologists.
-Past social events include bowling, miniature golf, Magic Mountain and pizza/video game nights.
+Past social events include bowling, miniature golf, Magic Mountain, and pizza and video game nights.

 Graduates are well prepared for additional study at the graduate level.
 The major also prepares students for a career as a weather forecaster.
 Graduates will fulfill all of the Federal Civil Service requirements for meteorologist positions and will qualify for meteorology positions in the National Weather Service, the Federal Aviation Administration or any other federal agency.